Brain structures and networks responsible for stimulation-induced memory flashbacks during forniceal deep brain stimulation for Alzheimer's disease

 Digital Object Identifier (DOI)

 Germann, Jürgen; Elias, Gavin J.B.; Boutet, Alexandre; Narang, Keshav; Neudorfer, Clemens; Horn, Andreas; Loh, Aaron; Deeb, Wissam; Salvato, Bryan; Almeida, Leonardo; Foote, Kelly D.; Rosenberg, Paul B.; Tang-Wai, David F.; Wolk, David A.; Burke, Anna D.; Salloway, Stephen; Sabbagh, Marwan N.; Chakravarty, M. Mallar; Smith, Gwenn S.; Lyketsos, Constantine G.; Okun, Michael S.; and Lozano, Andres M., "Brain structures and networks responsible for stimulation-induced memory flashbacks during forniceal deep brain stimulation for Alzheimer's disease" (2021).
-Neurology Articles.
+Neurology.
 658.